 This report extends trends described in a prior NYSHealth brief that focused on the phase-one results.

-Mental Health Impact of the Coronavirus Pandemic in New York State
+Still Recovering: Mental Health Impact of the COVID-19 Pandemic in New York State

 Fact Sheet: The Mental Health Impact of COVID-19 on New York State Veterans